saedarm/Gohang/README.md

 # Gohang
-Rendition of Hangman Written in Ebiten with Google Search API
+Rendition of Hangman Written in Ebiten.
+Fun additional functionality written with Google Search API